Hello! I’m Chef Amanda Grace.

 I am dedicated to the use of sustainable produce, prepared simply, in an act of reverence to mother nature and to enhance the natural beauty of the food, to bring pleasure to the senses and increased vitality to the eater.

 I hold a BA Humanities & English Literature from the University of London.
 This year, I will graduate from Goldsmiths College, University of London, with an MA in Digital Journalism.
-I have been studying and cooking professionally for the past eleven years.
+I have been studying and working with food for the past eleven years.
+I have a book project in development which will be announced later this year.